 Webinars work well as part of the eCommerce marketing package for introducing new products and services.
-They provide you with the opportunity to go into more detail than a video.
-Viewer expectations and tolerance for length are different – 30 minutes for webinars vs 30 seconds for videos.
+They allow you to go into more detail than a video.
+Viewer expectations and tolerance for length are different — 30 minutes for webinars vs 30 seconds for videos.

 Webinars also add a personal touch, putting a face on your brand via the host.
 Of course, your webinars should employ a script.
 And the best webinar hosts come across as knowledgeable brand ambassadors who believe in and are comfortable with your product or service.
 They also need to be ready to have a conversation with the audience.
 Plus, the interactive quality of webinars enables you to break up the “present-to” flow with quick surveys and Q&A sessions.

 Whether you make food or fuzzball removers, people want to know how your products are designed, sourced, manufactured, and delivered.
-They like to see real people who’ve successfully used the product or service you’re offering, too.
+They also like to see real people who’ve successfully used the product or service you’re offering.

-Introducing potential customers to the people, processes, and customers behind the scenes at your organization humanizes your brand.
+Introducing potential customers to your organisation’s people, processes, and customers behind the scenes humanizes your brand.
 Furthermore, it projects confidence and trustworthiness by using a “show, don’t tell” approach.